-As a percussionist, he has performed with numerous professional ensembles including the Portland Symphony Orchestra, Tempe Symphonic Wind Ensemble, the Oregon Symphony, Eugene Symphony, and numerous other concert, jazz, marching and percussion ensembles in Oregon, Washington and Arizona.
+As a percussionist, he has performed with numerous professional and Chamber ensembles including: the Tempe Symphonic Wind Ensemble, the Oregon Symphony, Eugene Symphony, and numerous other concert, jazz, marching and percussion ensembles in Oregon, Washington and Arizona.

 Cutler has been a marching member and staff member in both the WGI and DCI circuits and is currently an endorser for Evans Drumheads and Vic Firth Sticks & Mallets, where he serves on the Vic Firth Education Team.
 Cutler currently remains active in Arizona as a current percussion educator at Arizona State University, as well as an active clinician, performer and educator.